roth-hex-lab/roth-hex-lab.github.io/content/authors/daniel/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Assistant professor at TU Munich and head of the HEX Lab
+bio: Assistant professor at TU Munich and Director of the HEX Lab

 interests:
   - Human-Centered Computing